jmpressjs/jmpress.js/src/docs/pluginsecondary.md

 # Plugin: Secondary

-The secondary plugin applies an alternative step config, on a choosen condition.
+The secondary plugin applies an alternative step config, on a chosen condition.

 *Alternative step configuration is only useable via template.*